Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/3. Scalable Cloud Applications/1. Tutorials/Serverless Contact Form and Pipeline.md

 ## Introduction

 This tutorial guides you through creating a serverless web application with a contact form on AWS.
-The application uses AWS S3 for hosting the front-end, AWS Lambda and API Gateway for backend processing and DynamoDB to store the greetings.
+The application uses AWS S3 for hosting the front-end, AWS Lambda and API Gateway for backend processing and DynamoDB to store information.
 When contact information is entered in the form it will be saved in DynamoDB and an email is sent, using SES, as a notification.
 We'll walk through each step, ensuring you verify the functionality at each stage.

 ## Method